mmrdhani/RePoth/README.md

 ## RePoth
-documentation of RePoth machine learning model
+documentation of RePoth machine learning model.
+This project is make on capstone project in Bangkit Academy 2023 Batch 1.